 Photo agencies have experienced researchers who will search through their thousands of photos to give you a shortlist of photos to choose from, and this service is often free.
 To get an accurate quote and enable the researcher to provide you with the most appropriate selection give them as much information as you can: the country and general topic of your publication; how many copies you will be printing; whether they will be free, for sale, or online only; and whether your design requires more portrait (upright) or landscape (horizontal) photos.
 If you can provide an abstract or executive summary of your publication plus all the relevant keywords then the researcher can filter their stock to really suit your needs.
 And these days you don’t need to be in a Western capital city to get this great service, because the agency can email you a selection of low-resolution images to choose from.
 Once you’ve chosen and paid, the agency sends you the high-resolution images.
 If you prefer to browse yourself, all the agencies’ sites have that option (although on some you need to register first).
 Don’t assume you can’t afford the big agencies either.
 Make sure they’ve got all the details about your subject and your circulation and dissemination plans; small-scale charitable projects can often get a good deal.
 It’s particularly worth paying more than usual for a professional cover photo.

-The British Association of Picture Libraries and Agencies provides this list of agencies who specialise in photos of the developing world.
+The British Association of Picture Libraries and Agencies provides lists of agencies which can be searched by subject and licence type.

 For further resources and Part Two of this post, please click here.